lub-bee/zonecropper-ai/README.md

 - [X] Optional: include or exclude prompt file in export
 - [X] Button to copy the prompt to clipboard

+### v1.0
+- Select a picture (PNG/JPG)
+- Click and slide to generate zones
+- Automatically generate on download a cropped image of the zones and a prompt to translate it.
 ---

 ## Bug Known